Optimal Transport-Based Clustering of Attributed Graphs with an Application to Road Traffic Data: Methodology

-Constructing a distance between nodes thus provides a unified framework, enabling the application of both traditional partitioning methods (such as $k$-means) and optimal transport-based approaches specifically tailored to graphs, while also allowing to investigate the links between these methods.
+Constructing a distance between nodes thus provides a unified framework, enabling the application of both traditional partitioning methods (such as $k$-means) and optimal transport-based approaches specifically tailored to graphs, while also allowing to investigate the links between these methods. $k$-means is first used to illustrate distance-based approaches on graphs, followed by the introduction of optimal transport-based methods, before presenting the main contributions of this work.